 April 7, 1996 -- Adam Oates snapped a 2-2 tie in the opening minute of the third period and Bill Ranford made 19 saves in Boston's 4-2 win.
 It was the last time the teams met in the Spectrum.

-November 26, 1996 -- Bill Ranford stopped 34 shots in a 2-0 home win for Boston.
+November 26, 1996 -- Bill Ranford stopped 34 shots and Adam Oates and Kyle McLaren scored in Boston's 2-0 home win.
 Eric Lindros made his season debut after missing the first 23 games with a pulled right groin suffered in the preseason.

 December 3, 1997 -- Byron Dafoe made 20 saves in Boston's 3-0 win in Philly.
 Steve Heinze scored midway through the game then Boston added two third period goals.

 December 18, 1997 -- Joel Otto scored his first goal of the year, the only goal in the final period, and the teams played to a 2-2 tie in Philly.
 Eric Lindros, who scored the first goal, signed a two-year contract the prior day that was reported at $7.5 and $8.5 million; Lindros was also penalized three times among the four minors called against the Flyers.
 Dave Ellett of Boston accidentally hit teammate Jason Allison across the eyelid leading to a 10-stitch cut; Allison was assisted off the ice and did not return due to a swelling.

 March 27, 1998 -- Byron Dafoe made 37 saves and P.J.
 Axelsson had three points in Boston's 4-2 home win.
 The score was 2-2 at the 5:40 mark and five goals were scored in the first half of the first period.